 We believe, with the right encouragement, everyone can be a good conversationalist — even in the unlikeliest of places.
-There are millions of conversations that take place across our partners’ sites every day and in order to encourage quality content, we had to create a set of measurements and solutions to help our partners build thriving online communities.
+There are millions of conversations that take place across our partners’ sites every day and in order to encourage quality content, we had to create a principles of online safety and create solutions to help our partners build thriving online communities.

 As mentioned previously, we approach quality as a framework where publishers are able to set their rules and enforce them through moderation tools and their users are incentivized through exposure, rewards, and community privileges.
 Han, Brazeal & Pennington in their 2018 paper made a significant observation on online civility “when people are exposed to civil content, they are much more likely to create civil content themselves.”
-So the key to success seems straightforward:
+So the key to success and principles of online safety seem straightforward:

 We agreed civility is a constraint rather than something we should constantly optimize.
 Simply put, we want to avoid incivility, not optimize for civility.
 Our moderation platform helps publishers to determine their tolerance to various incivil behaviors, expose those preferences to their audience through their Community Guidelines, and enforce these guidelines with a combination of automatic tools and a partner operated manual-moderation dashboard.

-Along this process we identified key metrics that will help us define the success of the moderation process.
+Along this process we identified key metrics that will help us define the success of the moderation process as part of our principles of online safety.
 We call it the ‘Quality Score.’